Vasculum: Construction

 Vascula are cylinders typically made from tinned and sometimes lacquered iron, though wooden examples are known.
 The box was carried horizontally on a strap so that plant specimens lie flat and lined with moistened cloth.
 Traditionally, British and American vascula were somewhat flat and valise-like with a single room, while continental examples were more cylindrical and often longer, sometimes with two separate compartments.
 Access to the interior is through one (sometimes two) large lids in the side, allowing plants to be put in and taken out without bending or distorting them unnecessarily.
 This is particularly important with wildflowers, which are often fragile.

-Some early 20th century specimen are made from sheet aluminium rather than tin, but otherwise follow the 19th century pattern.
+Some early 20th century specimens are made from sheet aluminium rather than tin, but otherwise follow the 19th century pattern.
 The exterior is usually left rough, or lacquered green.

 History

 The roots of the vasculum are lost in time, but may have evolved from the 17th century tin candle-box of similar construction.
-Linnaeus called it a vasculum dillenianum, from Latin vasculum – small container and dillenianum, referring to J.J.
+Linnaeus called it vasculum dillenianum, from Latin vasculum – small container and dillenianum, referring to J.J.
 Dillenius, Linnaeus' friend and colleague at Oxford Botanic Garden.
-With rise of botany as a scientific field the mid 18th century, the vasculum became an indispensable part of the botanist's equipment.
+With the rise of botany as a scientific field the mid 18th century, the vasculum became an indispensable part of the botanist's equipment.